microsoft/WebTemplateStudio/mockups/ReactNative/ReactNativeDrawer/README.md

 **Option 2**
 1. Open the `windows` folder in File Explorer.
-2. Double click on the `.sln` file to open the solution with Visual Studio 2019.
+2. Double click on the `ReactNativeBlank.sln` file to open the solution with Visual Studio 2019.
 3. Double check in Configuration Manager that you're compiling the project with a suitable architecture for your computer (x86 or x64).
-4. Right click on the project root project in Solution Explorer and choose **Deploy**.
+4. Right click on the `ReactNativeBlank` project in Solution Explorer and choose **Deploy**.
-5. Once the deploy is completed, open a terminal on the project root folder.
+5. Once the deploy is completed, open a terminal on the `ReactNativeBlank` folder.
 6. Run the following command:

     ```bash
     yarn start
     ```
-7. Launch from the Start menu the app.
+7. Launch from the Start menu the ReactNativeBlank app.

 ### Run the sample on MacOS

 #### Requirements ####
 Make sure your Mac satisfies all the system requirements listed in the [official documentation](https://microsoft.github.io/react-native-windows/docs/rnm-dependencies).

-1. Open a terminal on the project root folder.
+1. Open a terminal on the `ReactNativeBlank` folder.
 2. Move into the `macos` folder:

     ```bash